 Indeed, the resulting tester is called canonical.
-In particular, the tester decided based on an inspection of the subgraph induced by a random sample of vertices (and, thus, is, in particular, non-adaptive).
-We warn that $\Pi'$ need not equal $\Pi$ (let alone that $\Pi'$ may depend on k).
+In particular, the tester decided based on an inspection of the subgraph induced by a random sample of vertices (and, thus, is, in particular, nonadaptive).
+We warn that Π' need not equal Π (let alone that Π' may depend on k).
 Still, in many natural cases, $\Pi' = \Pi$ (e.g., t-Colorability).
-We also warn that, in addition to the (possible) quadratic blow-up in the query complexity, the time complexity of the canonical tester may be significantly larger than the time complexity of the original tester.
+We also warn that, in addition to the (possible) quadratic blow-up in the query complexity of the tester, the time complexity of the canonical tester may be significantly larger than the time complexity of the original tester.